 It is just so green and pretty.
 The color of an emerald.
 But for a reason.
 The closer you get to the water, then the smell almost knocks you down.
 Sulfur.
 The minerals from the spring and sulfur mix together and make the green color.
 This visit didn’t last long.
 I don’t do sulfur smell very well and the heat was getting a little too intense as the day got longer.
 Had to get back into my nice cool car.

 The paths around all the parks were outstanding.
-You can bike or just hike to your hearts content.
-And some of the nicest play ground areas I have ever seen.
-Every park we have been to so far in Florida have been like this.
+You can bike or just hike to your heart’s content.
+And some of the nicest playground areas I have ever seen.
+Every park we have been to so far in Florida has been like this.
 I’m proud to see the state using tax money so wisely there.

 Our next stop is Daytona Beach, but that is for a later post.

-A Friendly Reminder: Anytime you are in Florida and near water, other than the beach, be on the look out for gators.
+A Friendly Reminder: Anytime you are in Florida and near water, other than the beach, be on the lookout for gators.
 Don’t feed them or molest them.
-I know you have better use for the $500 on your visit to our fine state then to have to pay a fine.
+I know you have better use for the $500 on your visit to our fine state than to have to pay a fine.